HenrikSamuelsson/reading-think-like-a-programmer/chapter-1/exercise-1-1/exercise-1-1.md

 # Exercise 1-1

-Exercise from the book Think Like a Programmer.
+An exercise from the book Think Like a Programmer.

 ## Exercise